 KPMG LLP has served as our independent auditor since June 4, 2013.
-Prior to that date, Grant Thornton LLP served as our independent auditor.
-The following table presents fees for professional audit services rendered by KPMG LLP for 2014 and 2013 and by Grant Thornton LLP for 2013.
+The following table presents fees for professional audit services rendered by KPMG LLP for 2015 and 2014.

+2015 2014

-2014 (KPMG) 2013 (KPMG) Crost Thorston)
+(KPMG) (KPMG)

-Audit Fees(1) \$298,150 \$325,150 (Grant Thornton) \$ 153,108
+Audit Fees(1) \$349,405 \$298,150

-Audit-Related Fees(2) 86,000 ψ323,130 - 17,576
+Audit-Related Fees(2) - \$ 86,000

-Tax Fees(3) 75,345 11,338 79,389
+Tax Fees(3) \$ 54,790 \$ 75,345

-75,545 11,330

-All Other Fees 9,401
+All Other Fees

-Total \$459,495 \$336,488 \$ 259,474
+Total \$404,195 \$459,495

-Audit Fees consist of fees for the audit of our annual consolidated financial statements, the review of our interim consolidated financial statements, the review of financial information included in our filings with the SEC (including our common stock offerings) and other professional services provided in connection with statutory and regulatory filings or engagements.
+(1) Audit Fees consist of fees for the audit of our annual consolidated financial statements, the review of our interim consolidated financial statements, the review of financial information included in our filings with the SEC (including our common stock offerings) and other professional services provided in connection with statutory and regulatory filings or engagements.

-- (2) Audit-Related Fees consist of fees for professional services rendered in connection with acquisitions and for the audit of our 401(k) retirement savings plan. - (3) Tax Fees consist of the aggregate fees billed in 2014 and 2013 for professional services rendered for tax compliance, tax advice and tax planning.
+(2) Audit-Related Fees consist of fees for professional services rendered in connection with acquisitions.

+(3) Tax Fees consist of the aggregate fees billed in 2015 and 2014 for professional services rendered for tax compliance, tax advice and tax planning.
 Such fees primarily related to federal and state tax compliance, planning and consulting.